slaytostay/slaytostay.github.io/rules.md

 1. To unlock Krystilia:
 	- [x] &nbsp;Complete a skeleton task North of Edgeville.
 1. To unlock Mazchna:
-	- [x] &nbsp;Complete a banshee task in the Slayer Tower.
+	- [ ] &nbsp;Complete a werewolves task in Canafis.
 1. To unlock Vannaka:
 	- [ ] &nbsp;Complete any task in the Edgeville Dungeon.
 1. To unlock Chaeldar: